XarisA/thread-blockchain/README.md

 *project name: thread-blockchain*

-**Abstract**
-This application implements a small "network" of threads, based on specific "priorities" given as input by the user.
+This application implements a small _network_ of threads, based on specific _priorities_ given as input by the user.
-It is a java console application, which given a file describing thread priorities and a file containing processing times for each thread, creates a simulation.
+It is a java console application which creates a simulation, given a file describing thread priorities and a file containing processing times for each thread.

 ## Usage